InKCre/InKCre-docu/docs/design-doc/PRD/main/gather-information/where/virtual-life/native-app.md

 We will check them out one by one.

-## Mobile Apps

 Actually, most of them are content platform/community like knowledge community, social media, forums.

+## Android Apps

+## iOS Apps